Beirun/LuTuon/README.md

 **LuTuon** is a Mobile cooking simulation game that helps **independent young adults** learn how to prepare **authentic Filipino dishes** through gamified, step-by-step experiences.
 The name is a mix of **"Luto" (to cook)** and **"Tuon" (to study/learn)** — a perfect blend of play and purpose.

 Players are guided through realistic yet stylized cooking mechanics, set in a customizable virtual kitchen.
-Whether it’s preparing *Adobo*, *Sinigang*, or *Kare-Kare*, LuTuon turns culinary education into a fun, interactive adventure.
+Whether it’s preparing *Adobo*, *Humba*, or *Tinolang Manok*, LuTuon turns culinary education into a fun, interactive adventure.

 ---